 Cold drafts can negatively impact peace lilies as well.
-If you have a peace lily too close to an air conditioner or near a drafty window, then that could be causing some problems.
+If you have one too close to an air conditioner or near a drafty window, that could be causing some problems.

 Peace lilies do well in temperatures between 65 degrees Fahrenheit and 80 degrees Fahrenheit.
 Temperatures that dip lower than that can cause issues.

 This means that during the winter months, you need to keep your home heated as you normally do.
-If the peace lily is too close to a drafty window or door, though, then you could have problems that you didn’t expect.
+If your plant is too close to a drafty window or door, though, you could have problems that you didn’t expect.

-Just do your best to keep the peace lily somewhere that isn’t prone to temperature fluctuations.
+Just do your best to keep the plant somewhere that isn’t prone to temperature fluctuations.
 As long as you’re paying attention to whether there is a drafty window nearby, it shouldn’t be hard to solve this particular problem.

-If your peace lily is too hot during the summer, then you’ll be able to tell because its leaves will start to curl.
-Generally, temperatures above 90 degrees Fahrenheit are bad for peace lilies, but most homes are going to be temperature-controlled.
+If your peace lily is too hot during the summer, you’ll be able to tell because its leaves will start to curl.
+Generally, temperatures above 90 degrees Fahrenheit are bad for these plants, but most homes are going to be temperature-controlled.

 Take Care of Your Peace Lily

 Now you know more about taking care of peace lilies, and this should help you to solve any problems that you’re experiencing.
-Peace lilies aren’t hard to grow, but doing certain things wrong can keep them from thriving.
+These plants aren’t hard to grow, but doing certain things wrong can keep them from thriving.

-Knowing what you’re supposed to be doing when caring for peace lilies makes it a lot easier to find success.
-Hopefully, it won’t take you long at all to see your peace lily start growing and doing better.
+Knowing what you’re supposed to be doing when caring for these plants makes it a lot easier to find success.
+Hopefully, it won’t take you long at all to see your plant start growing and doing better.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.